 Buying a house is the biggest and most complex purchase most people ever make.
 Developing a plan a year or more before you’d like to move in can help you buy a home with confidence.
 Preparation begins with getting your finances in order.
 Start by paying off credit card debt and other debts.
 Set a realistic budget, cut unneeded expenses and start saving extra money for your down payment.
 Building a down payment fund that’s appropriate for the house you want to buy may take a few years, but it’s worthwhile.
 The size of your down payment affects how much home you can afford and the interest rate you can negotiate for a home loan.

 Typical down payments for houses range from 10% to 25% of the purchase price, but even borrowers with down payments of less than 5% can qualify for mortgages.
-With the modest terms that some lenders are now offering, the need for saving may not be obvious.
+Even during times when lenders offer modest terms, saving is still worthwhile.

 Why saving for a down payment is important

 There are good reasons why saving for a significant down payment makes sound financial sense:

 - You become a better credit risk.
 Making a large down payment increases your investment in your new home, which makes you a better credit risk for your lender because you have more at stake.
 Having more equity in the home may help you qualify for lower interest rates for this mortgage as well as for other loans you may eventually need, such as auto loans.

 - You pay lower monthly payments.
 The less you borrow, the less you must repay and the lower your monthly mortgage payments will be.
 For example, if you put 20% down on a $302,400 home (the median sale price reported by the U.S. Census Bureau for November 20181) and choose a 30-year fixed rate mortgage for the balance at 3.874% interest, your monthly payment (principal plus interest) will be $1,137.46.
 But on the same mortgage with 10% down, your monthly payment increases to $1,279.64.